yinnhao/FluxText/README.md

 ## News

 - **2025-07-08**: 🔥 ComfyUI Node is supported!
 You can now build an workflow based on FLUX-Text for editing posters.
+It is definitely worth trying to set up a workflow to automatically enhance product image service information and service scope.
+Meanwhile, utilizing the first and last frames enables the creation of video data with text effects.
+Thanks to the [community work](https://github.com/AMAP-ML/FluxText/issues/4), FLUX-Text was run on 8GB VRAM.

 <div align="center">
 <table>